ManishPalsaniya23/GPT-2-Fine-tuning-for-Next-word-prediction/README.md

   k highest-probability predictions.
 Top-1 is exact-match; top-5 and top-10 reflect how an autocomplete UI actually behaves, offering several suggestions at once.

-### Caveats

-State these if you write this up — they are the things a careful reader will ask about.

-- **Not comparable to the GPT-2 paper's perplexities.** Evaluation here uses non-overlapping 256-token blocks; published figures use a 1024-token sliding window with different detokenization.
-Compare within these tables, not across papers.
-- **The cross-model comparison is not fully controlled.** gpt2 ran 3 epochs as a full fine-tune; medium and large ran 2 epochs with LoRA.
-The baseline-relative gains are clean, but the model-size ranking confounds size with training mode and epoch count.
-- **One run per model, no seed variance**, so no error bars — small differences should not be over-interpreted.
-- **Early stopping never triggered.** Validation loss improved through the final evaluation in every run, so no overfitting was observed within 2–3 epochs.
-The mechanism is wired up and functional, but these runs never exercised it.

----

 ## Preprocessing

 Implemented in [`src/data.py`](src/data.py).
 Four steps: